pmongeon/qsslab/content/publication/2020-costas-twitter/index.md

 ---
-title: 'Large-scale identification and characterization of scholars on Twitter'
+title: "Large-scale identification and characterization of scholars on Twitter"

 authors:
 - Rodrigo Costas